rumpl/devoxx-docker/docs/01-intro.md

 features of a container runtime from scratch.
 Through a series of exercises, you'll implement core container features using Go.

+⚠️ **WARNING: This is a workshop project only!**
+This container runtime is designed for educational purposes to demonstrate container concepts.
+It is NOT suitable for production use or any real-world deployments.
+For production environments, please use established container runtimes like Docker, containerd, or CRI-O.

 ## First Step - Clone the Repository

 Before we begin, you need to clone this repository: